AdobeDocs/campaign-web.en/help/v8/administration/typologies.md

     **[!UICONTROL At the start of targeting]**: Prevent the personalization step from being executed in case of errors.

-    **[!UICONTROL After targeting]**: Apply the control rule after each targeting stage, such as checking proof size.
+    **[!UICONTROL After targeting]**: Select this phase if you need to know the volume of the target in order to apply the control rule.
+For example, the **[!UICONTROL Check proof size]** control rule applies after each targeting stage.
+This rule prevents message personalization if there are too many proof recipients.

-    **[!UICONTROL At the start of personalization]**: Approve message personalization during the analysis phase.
+    **[!UICONTROL At the start of personalization]**: Select this phase if the control concerns the approval of message personalization.
+Message personalization is carried out during the analysis phase.

     **[!UICONTROL At the end of the analysis]**: Apply checks requiring complete message personalization.